btmorr/leifdb/README.md

 [![License][license-badge]][license]
 [![Build Status][build-badge]][build]

-This is an attempt to create a clustered K-V store application that implements [Raft] for consistency, in Go, based on the explanation of Raft from [The Secret Lives of Data] and the [short Raft paper].
-If/when I get it working for the simplest case (leader accepts GET and POST requests to a specified path to read and write data respectively), then I'll think about other features, such as full OpenAPI support, something other than K-V, a dashboard, etc.
+This is an attempt to create a clustered K-V store application that implements [Raft] for consistency, in Go, based on the [short Raft paper]--something along the lines of [etcd], which backs [Kubernetes]; [Consul], which backs [Vault] and other HashiCorp tools; or [ZooKeeper], which backs most [Hadoop]-related projects. (etcd and Consul use Raft, ZooKeeper uses a similar algorithm called [Zab], and there are others that use other algorithms such as [Paxos])

 Contributions are welcome!
 Check out the [Contributing Guide] for more info on how to make feature requests, subtmit bug reports, or create pull requests.

 ## Build and run

-Currently, the server is a single node that stores a single value.

 The simplest way to build and test the application is to enter: